Vedia-JerezDaniel/zelle-python/Python Module 2.md

-### Writting programs
+### Writing programs

-Writing programs requires a systematic approach to problem solving and involves the following steps:
+Writing programs requires a systematic approach to problem solving and involves the following steps:

 1. Problem Analysis: Studying the problem to be solved.

 2. Program Specification: Deciding exactly what the program will do.

 3. Design: Writing an algorithm in pseudocode.

 4. Implementation: Translating the design into a programming language.

 5. Testing/Debugging: Finding and fixing errors in the program.

 6. Maintenance: Keeping the program up to date with evolving needs.

 ## Module 3